OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_643.rst

 - `Fix group creation on Alma9 <https://github.com/OpenNebula/one/issues/5993>`__.
 - `Fix Sunstone advanced serach with special characters <https://github.com/OpenNebula/one/issues/6021>`__.
 - `Fix for vCenter upload/download functionality broken in ruby3 <https://github.com/OpenNebula/one/issues/5996>`__.
+- `Fix VM and VNET drivers so they do not evaluate execution quotes through STDIN <https://github.com/OpenNebula/one/pull/6011>`__.